itggot-hugo-drakeskar/cal-count/README.md

 # cal-count
 A webserver that keeps track of what you have eaten.
+The webserver handles multiple users with secure password storage.
 ## Features
 * Keep track of eaten meals and consumed calories
 * A chart that shows past values over time